-First, Click Bulb:
+New, Click Bulb:

 In many stories instead of a speaker button at the start or end of passages you will see the X-Ray Reading button .
 X-Ray Reading is like a 21st century “bouncing ball” that highlights the inner structure of each word it bounces on.
 It makes possible a new way of learning to associate the visual patterns seen in written words with the sound patterns heard when they are spoken.
 Click here for more.
 Click the X-Ray Reading button to experience it on this paragraph.

 Stop and Learn Words: Sometimes clicking the 1st Speaker button will begin a stream of reading that will suddenly stop on words that are colored red.
 When the reading stops on a word, the word will blink.
-That means that the reader should click on it, and use the Pop-Up to help them read it.
+That means that the reader should click on it, and use OLSN to help them read it.
 Click for more about: Stop and Learn Words

-Using The PQ Pop-Up App With Other Websites
+Using OLSN With Other Websites

 …and millions of others.

-For more information and tools visit:
+For more information and more tools that might help your child visit: